Antisemitism in the Soviet Union: Under Brezhnev

 The CPSU [Communist Party of the Soviet Union] has fought and will always fight resolutely against such phenomena [inter-ethnic tensions] which are alien to the nature of socialism as chauvinism or nationalism, against any nationalistic aberrations such as, let us say, anti-Semitism or Zionism.
 We are against tendencies aimed at artificial erosion of national characteristics.
 But to the same extent, we consider impermissible their artificial exaggeration.
 It is the sacred duty of the party to educate the working people in the spirit of Soviet patriotism and socialist internationalism, of a proud feeling of belonging to a single great Soviet motherland.

-While to most, the issue of antisemitism seemed to be dropped very casually and almost accidentally, it was very much calculated and planned, as was everything else the Party did.
-At this time the Soviet Union was feeling pressure from around the world to solve the many human rights violations that were taking place within their borders, and the statement responded to the inquiries of countries such as Australia and Belgium.
-While the Party seemed to be taking a hard stance against antisemitism, the fact remained that antisemitic propaganda had long been present in the Soviet Union, making it extremely difficult to solve the problems right away.
+While the issue of antisemitism seemed to have been raised casually and almost accidentally, it was very much calculated and planned, in line with usual Party practice.
+At this time, the Soviet Union was under global pressure to address many human rights violations that were taking place within their borders, and the statement responded to the inquiries of countries such as Australia and Belgium.
+While the Party seemed to be taking a hard stance against antisemitism, the fact remained that antisemitic propaganda had long been circulated in the Soviet Union, making immediate changes extremely difficult.
 Furthermore, Jewish organizations in Washington D.C. were calling attention to the problems of Soviet Jewry to American leaders.

 Antisemitism, however, remained widespread both within and outside the Communist Party; antisemitic media continued to be published with the assent of the government, while antisemitic propaganda (believed variously to be the work of far-right groups or the Soviet government) spread throughout cities in the Soviet Union during the late 1970s.
 Mikhail Savitsky's 1979 painting, Summer Theatre, depicted a Nazi extermination camp guard and Jewish prisoner grinning between a pile of Russian corpses.